Admissions FAQ

 Do I have to apply for music scholarships?

 Additionally, Memorial University offers a limited number of university-wide entrance scholarships.
-For more information, please visit The Scholarships, Awards and Financial Aid Office.
+For more information, visit Scholarships, Awards and Financial Aid Office.

 What is on the Theory Assessment?